funny-eagle/funny-eagle.github.io/src/pages/apache-kafka-quickstart/index.md

 ---

+slug: "/apache-kafka-quickstart"

+description: "Kafka tutorial"
 title: Apache Kafka Quickstart
 date: "2018-10-10 07:36:54"
-description: "Kafka tutorial"
+summary: "Kafka tutorial"
 tags: ['coding']
-slug: ''

 ---

 > This tutorial assumes you are starting fresh and have no existing Kafka or ZooKeeper data.
 Since Kafka console scripts are different for Unix-based and Windows platforms, on Windows platforms use `bin\windows\` instead of `bin/`, and change the script extension to `.bat`.